Why do we have house teams?

 When is the house system used?

 House teams are a fundamental part of daily school life at Sharp Lane.
 House points are given to pupils, via the school behaviour system TrackIt, to reward children that follow the whole school rules or display courteous or responsible behaviour.
-Each half term, a house point cup is awarded to the house with the most house points.
-In school behaviour tracking feeds into this system as well as the school's 6Rs.]
+Each week, a house point cup is awarded to the house with the most house points.
+In school behaviour tracking feeds into this system as well as the school's 6Rs.

 Above these daily uses, house teams and house points play a significant role in our approach to Sports Day, rewards and competition within year groups.